 “I found On Our Own after looking for mental health resources in my area.
 The first time I walked through the door, I felt at home.
 No judgment, no shame or guilt, just a place to share and to be heard.
 If you are struggling with depression or any addictive behavior, finding the right support is one of the keys to living a balanced life.
 On Our Own is that place for me.”

 On Our Own

-On Our Own Charlottesville offers a safe space for those are struggling with life challenges due to trauma, mental illness, addiction, or any interruption to your best well-being.
-If you find yourself in need of support, a place to lay your worries, a place to be understood, or just a place to sit with other folks in safety and comfort during this difficult time, we invite to come in.
-Our services our always free and our hearts are always open.
+On Our Own Charlottesville offers a safe space for those who are struggling with life challenges due to trauma, mental illness, addiction, or any interruption to your best well-being.
+If you find yourself in need of support, a place to lay your worries, a place to be understood, or just a place to sit with other folks in safety and comfort during this difficult time, we invite you to come in.
+Our services are always free and our hearts are always open.

 SUICIDE HOTLINE INFO

 If you or someone you know is suicidal please seek help or call the national suicide hotline

 The Wellness Recovery Action Plan® or WRAP®, is a self-designed prevention and wellness process that anyone can use to get well, stay well, and make their life the way they want it to be.
 It was developed in 1997 by a group of people who were searching for ways to overcome their own mental health issues and move on to fulfilling their life dreams and goals.
 It is now used extensively by people in all kinds of circumstances, and by health care and mental health systems all over the world to address all kinds of physical, mental health, and life issues.
 I have personally used this and wholly recommend exploring this depression resource today.

 - Please Live (a website with a master list of hotlines)

 - Suicide Prevention

 - National Suicide Prevention